Contracts and Agreements

 No, that’s not necessarily true.
 Contracts do not necessarily need to be signed, and as discussed above, don’t even necessarily need to be in writing.
 It is easier to enforce in court if it is in writing and signed, but even if it’s solely a verbal agreement, you may still have a contract that you are legally required to follow.

 Also if the parties have started “performing” on a deal, there may be an implied contract.
+For example, if a client asked a freelancer to do some work, and the freelancer began doing the work, there is likely an implied contract.

 Check with a lawyer regarding your situation.